JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Environmental Sensing/GPS Subsystem.md

 4- The time limit for GPS signal acquisition, denoted as X, is set to be less than 0.06 seconds to accommodate the slight delay in GPS signals, which take approximately 6/100ths of a second to reach the Earth.

 5- The walls in the crawlspace obstruct approximately 100.45% of the GPS signal, resulting in signal blockage and degradation.
+Incorporating compass and mapping techniques can be utilized to enhance GPS accuracy and overcome signal weakening and interference challenges.

 # Analysis